jrblevin/markdown-mode/README.md

     (`markdown-toggle-markup-hiding`) or from the Markdown | Show & Hide menu.

+    The placeholder character used to replace blockquote markup can be changed by setting `markdown-blockquote-display-char`.

   * `markdown-fontify-code-blocks-natively` - Whether to fontify
      code in code blocks using the native major mode.
 This only works for fenced code blocks where the language is specified